comfortable-panda/ComfortablePandA-Extension/README.md

-# comfortable-panda
+# ComfortablePandA-Extension
-Chrome extention that makes PandA life comfortable
+A browser extention that makes PandA life comfortable

 # Installation
 1. Goto `chrome://extensions/` on your GoogleChrome